silver-ag/logic-programming/README.md

 # logic programming for racket
 This is a library for racket that allows logic programming in a prolog-like language inside more general programs - knowledgebases are first-class objects that can be programmatically manipulated in racket, and then you make queries against them.
-Install with raco.
+Install with `raco pkg install logic-programming`, use with `(require logic-programming)`.

 ### language
 The language is, I believe, different from prolog in only three ways: